PipedreamHQ/pipedream/docs/docs/code/nodejs/using-data-stores/README.md

 * Integers
 * Floats

-But it will not work well with Functions or Classes.
+But you cannot serialize Functions, Classes, or other more complex objects.